gaganadhikari/simple-bank/README.md

 # simple-bank
-- making a simple bank application using sqlc
+- A simple bank application in GO using sqlc